 SAINT JOHN COLEMAN (lead vocals): Kinetic Element’s kilt-wearing newest member has pleasantly surprised them in his second attempt to join the band (the first was in 2013), and the guys are pretty excited that it looks like in 2016 this is going to work.
 In the wilds of the Bronx, NY train yards lived a boy.
 By the wits developed running from wild rats and dogs, all sorts of riff raff and later the police, little Johnny was discovered to have a voice quite like that of Geddy Lee – After singing for a string of RUSH cover bands, John studied with Katie Agresta, New York’s premier vocal instructor, to broaden his vocal abilities to their current range and refine his technique.
 Currently also performing with stadium rock tribute DEJA, he is now happy to be singing with Kinetic Element.
 John hates pants.

 GUEST VOCALISTS FOR THE TRAVELOG ALBUM WERE: DIMETRIUS LAFAVORS, MICHELLE SCHROTZ, MIKE FLORIO.
 KE decided to upgrade its singing component and recruited Odin’s Court front man Dimetrius to sing on Travelog.
 He was unable to continue after recording three pieces, and Michelle (lead singer of Brave and While Heaven Wept) and Mike Florio (Mass Dream project) have completed the vocal work on the CD.
-All are excellent and on concert dates Michelle and Mike Florio will be handling the vocals.
-The band are now in the process of working a a new album, no release date at the moment.
+All are excellent and on concert dates, Michelle and Mike Florio will be handling the vocals.
+The band is now in the process of working a new album, no release date at the moment.

 Mike Visaggio: Keyboards & Vocals